 MARC grew out of the Montour County Recreation Authority (MCRA).
-MCRA was originally created as a funding mechanism for the Danville Area Community Center (DACC) over 20 years ago.
-Long after that original purpose was accomplished, it was re-formed to pursue ideas and dollars to improve recreation fields, programs, and facilities in Montour County and the Danville Area School District.
-For many years, Danville Borough dollars funded most of the recreation in our area – not all, but most.
-This inequitable funding of community facilities and programs was finally posed as a question, “Why aren’t all municipalities participating in funding recreation?”
-And, “Why do we build things and never provide for maintaining them?”
+The MCRA was originally created as a funding mechanism for the Danville Area Community Center more than thirty years ago.
+Long after that original purpose was accomplished, it was re-formed to pursue ideas and funding to improve recreation facilities and programs in Montour County and the Danville Area School District.

-In 2002, a change in organizational structure was proposed which would move the responsibility for recreation from an appointed authority to a commission which would be composed of representatives of every participating municipality.
+In 2002, a change in organizational structure was proposed to move the responsibility for recreation from an appointed authority to a commission which would be composed of representatives of every participating municipality.
 These recommendations followed statewide trends in recreation and, more importantly, recreation funding.
-DCNR (Department of Conservation and Natural Resources) has moved toward a system of rewarding regional partnerships with grant opportunities.
+The PA Department of Conservation and Natural Resources (DCNR) had moved toward a system of rewarding regional partnerships with grant opportunities.

 In 2003, MCRA assembled a team of volunteers to travel around the state to observe other communities to learn how they ran their organizations.
-DCNR provided a list of successful, sustained programs that were similar in size to our region for this study.
-The team found the common thread among successful organizations was partnerships and wide-based community support.
+DCNR provided a list of successful, sustained programs that were similar in size to our region.
+The team found the common threads among successful organizations were partnerships and wide-based community support.

-Dave Decoteau served as MARC’s first Director, serving from MARC’s founding in 2005 until October, 2010.
+Dave Decoteau served as MARC’s first Director, serving from MARC’s founding in 2005 until October 2010.
 Dave then stepped down to open the Riverside Adventure Company in Riverside, PA, though he continues to remain actively involved in MARC’s operations as a park/trail stewardship volunteer.
-Bob Stoudt, formerly MARC’s Deputy Director, was promoted to Director in October, 2010 and continues to serve in that capacity today.
-Jon Beam joined MARC’s staff as Assistant Director in January, 2015.
-Dennis Piatt, MARC’s Maintenance Technician, joined the organization in February, 2016.
+Bob Stoudt, formerly MARC’s Deputy Director, was promoted to Director in October 2010 and continues to serve in that capacity today.

 MARC’s mission is ‘to make and promote Montour County, PA as a healthy place to live, work and play’.
 MARC’s stated goals are to: